jfjohnson/terraform-module-template/FORKING_PUBLIC_MODULES.md

 * Send an email to git-admins@ipipeline.com requesting that they fork a specific public repository into the iPipeline GitHub account.
 * Name of the repo should be the same as the public repo.
 * List of GitHub Member usernames who should be granted the [Admin role](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization) in the repo.

+# Keeping a forked module current
+* It is important to still define repo owners and code contributors for forked repos.
+These individuals will be responsible for keeping the forked repo in sync with the upstream repo.
+* It is recommended to routinely [sync](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) the forked/master branch with upstream/master branch.
+This brings your fork's master branch into sync with the upstream repository, without losing your local changes.